GSA/search.digitalgov.gov/_posts/2014-12-17-content-overview.md

 * **Flickr.** When you [fill out your Flickr URL](/manual/flickr.html), we'll index your Flickr photostream.
 * **Instagram.** When you [fill out your Instagram account](/manual/instagram.html), we'll index your Instagram photos.
 * **Photo Galleries on Your Site.** Do you have a multimedia gallery on your website for your agency's images?
 When you [provide us with a media RSS](/manual/rss.html) (MRSS) for your gallery, we'll index its images.
-* **Images on Your Web Pages.** If your Flickr, Instagram, and photo galleries are sparse, you can [email us](mailto:search@support.digitalgov.gov) to request that we backfill these image results with the images published on the web pages of the [domain you've filled out](/manual/domains.html).
-Note that these images tend to be lower quality than those in your social media accounts or curated galleries, which is why they're not turned on by default.
+* **Images on Your Web Pages.** We backfill the image results from social media and photo galleries with the images published on the web pages of the [domain you've filled out](/manual/domains.html).

 ## Add Your Videos